History and Overview of Turks and Caicos

 ATMs and Credit/Debit Cards

-ATM’s are easily found on Providenciales.
-Other islands may only have one ATM.
+ATMs are found on Providenciales, though they can be unreliable and frequently go offline.
+Other islands may only have one ATM, or none at all.
 Many local businesses and restaurants accept credit cards.
 Foreign cards will be charged a forex conversion fee (determined by their issuing bank).

 Banks

-There are three major banks: Scotiabank, Royal Bank of Canada, and FirstCaribbean International Bank.
-First Caribbean offers Visa ABMs and Scotiabank is on the Cirrus (MasterCard) network.
-If you require teller service, be prepared to wait as local banks often have huge lines, and you may easily wait over an hour for service.
+There are three major banks: Scotiabank, Royal Bank of Canada, and CIBC Caribbean.
+If you require teller service, be prepared for a long wait.
+Local banks often have huge lines, and you may easily wait over an hour for service.

-In addition, other than North American and a few South American countries, almost all other countries use 220-240 volt electricity.
-Most technology products have adapters that can work with 110-240 power, 50/60 Hz.
-You simply need an inexpensive US style adapter plug.
+Other than North American and a few South American countries, almost all other countries use 220–240 volt electricity.
+Most technology products have adapters that can work with 110–240 volts of power, 50/60 Hz.
+You simply need an inexpensive US-style adapter plug.

-Other 220/240 volt devices, such as irons and hair dryers, cannot be used, and you would need a much more expensive voltage converter in addition to a simple plug adapter.
+Other 220–240 volt devices, such as irons and hair dryers, cannot be used, and you will need a much more expensive voltage converter in addition to a simple plug adapter.

 Time Zone